bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/tutorials/react-class-2-func.md

 ## Step 1 — Understanding a Class without State or Lifecycle Methods

-Let’s start with a React class that has neither state nor lifecycle components:
+Let's start with a React class that has neither state nor lifecycle components:

 ExampleClassComponent.js